xavipolo/homeassistant/mqtt-integration/readme.md

 # Tasmota & Home Assistant

+### Scenario

+I want to use "Zeoota Power Strip ZLD-44EU-W" and other Tuya based gadgets without using TUYA Servers

+I'm using Home Assistant as a Home Automation Server

 ### Environment

-- Home Assistant 0.103.6 (python isntallation)
+- Home Assistant 0.103.6 (python installation / no hassio)
 - Mosquitto MQTT 1.5.7
 - Tasmota 8.1.0.2 installed in Zeoota Power Strip ZLD-44EU-W, with tuya-convert

 ## Mosquitto

-Install
+We need a MQTT Broker to comunicate TASMOTA devices with Home Assistant.

+Installation

     sudo apt install -y mosquitto mosquitto-clients
     sudo systemctl enable mosquitto.service